kdbush64-create/otd-vault/coord/2026-02-08-transit-i35w-sucks.md

 ### FIELD_INTEL
 ![Transit View](https://raw.githubusercontent.com/kdbush64-create/otd-vault/main/media/transit-pic.jpg)

-SUMMARY: Gov Abbott should resign and all of TX_Dot needs to be fired
+SUMMARY: Gov Abbott should resign and all of TX_Dot needs to be fired.
+Everyone should [file a complaint with TxDOT](https://www.txdot.gov/about/contact-us/complaints.html)

 ---